Gentleman1983/debian_for_molecule/README.md

-# debian_for_molecule
+# Debian Images for Ansible Molecule

-Debian Docker Images for Ansible Molecule
+Provides a minimal debian docker image which can be used with ansible molecule tests and should provide most packages needed for builtin ansible modules.